 Treat and communicate effectively with clients and colleagues from culturally and linguistically diverse backgrounds.

-When you’ve completed all program requirements, you’ll be invited to celebrate your accomplishments at our on-campus commencement ceremony.
+When you’ve completed all program requirements, you’ll be invited to celebrate your accomplishments at our on-campus commencement ceremony in New York City.
 After graduating, you’ll join more than 500,000 NYU graduates around the world as a member of our distinguished alumni community, which offers resources and ongoing support to help you advance your SLP career.

 Start your Speech@NYU journey and request information from an admissions counselor today.